 With -external_plotting set, the external code should handle how plots are assigned to plot regions and it would be potentially disruptive if a user tired to place plots (which could inadvertently happen when running command files).
-To avoid this, with -external_plotting set, the place command will not do any placement but rather save the place arguments (which is the name of a template plot and a region name) to a buffer which then can be read out by the external code using the python place_buffer command.
+To avoid this, with -external_plotting set, the place command will not do any placement but rather save the place arguments (which is the name of a template plot and a region name) to a buffer which then can be read out by the external code using the pipe place_buffer command.
 The external code may then decide how to proceed.
-The external code is able to bypass the buffering and perform placements by using place with the -no_buffer switch (§11.17).
+The external code is able to bypass the buffering and perform placements by using place with the -no_buffer switch (§11.18).
 Notice: Tao never processes place command information put in the buffer.
 It is up to the external code to decide on a course of action.

 Normally when Tao is not displaying the plot page when the -noplot option is used, Tao will, to save time, not calculate the points needed for plotting curves.
 The exception is if -external_plotting is turned on.
-In this case, to make plot references unambiguous, plot can be referred to by their index number.
-The plot index number can be viewed using the python plot_list command.
+In this case, to make plot references unambiguous, a plot can be referred to by its index number.
+The plot index number can be viewed using the pipe plot_list command.
 Template plots can be referenced using the syntax "@Tnnn" where nnn is the index number.
 For example, @T3 referrers to the template plot with index 3.
 Similarly, the displayed plots (plots that are associated with plot regions) can be referred to using the syntax "@Rnnn".

-13.4 Python subcommands
+13.4 Pipe subcommands

-The python command has the following subcommands:
+The pipe command has the following subcommands:

-13.4.1 python beam
+13.4.1 pipe beam

-Output beam parameters that are not in the beam_init structure.

 '''

+Output beam parameters that are not in the beam init structure.

+'''

+'''

-python beam {ix_uni}
+pipe beam {ix_uni}@{ix_branch}

 '''